-- District website was upgraded; and a new web hosting provider selected reducing costs by \$10,000 annually. - District staffing has been reduced by 28.82 FTE since 2004-05 with staff reductions of 7.5% vs. enrollment reductions of 9.4%. - State and federal grants continue to be effectively utilized and will support 31.44 FTE of special education, literacy and school support staff at no cost to Brookfield taxpayers for 2013-14. - The Huckleberry Hill Elementary School roof was replaced during the summer of 2012 utilizing local and state funds.
-Improved insulation will help to further reduce electrical utility costs going forward. - Board of Education budget increases have averaged 2.62% since 2006-07.
+- District website was upgraded; and a new web hosting provider selected reducing costs by \$10,000 annually. - District staffing has been reduced by 26.32 FTE since 2004-05. - State grants, federal grants and miscellaneous funds continue to be effectively utilized and will support 32.94 FTE of special education, literacy and school support staff at no cost to Brookfield taxpayers for 2013-14. - The District has aggressively pursued all available reimbursements for special education costs and has increased funds received through the Special Education Excess Costs Reimbursement grant by \$432,250 since 2005-06. - The Huckleberry Hill Elementary School roof was replaced during the summer of 2012 utilizing local and state funds.
+Improved insulation will help to further reduce electrical utility costs going forward.
+The project was completed by on schedule and under budget. - Board of Education budget increases have averaged 2.64% since 2006-07.